dipisha03/constructor-hangman/instructions.md

 * Since this assignment is a command-line application, you don't need to deploy it anywhere.
 You will, however, be required to upload it to Github.

-* Remember to include a `package.json` file containing your project dependencies in your Github repo! -- DONE
+* Remember to include a `package.json` file containing your project dependencies in your Github repo!

 ### Minimum Requirements